SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 The User Task requires certain settings.
 First though, let's change the name of the User Task, as well as the Service Task, so they are more meaningful in the editor.

-:point_right: Select the User Task and in the "General" tab of the "User Task Properties" on the right hand side, specify the value "Approval Descision".
+:point_right: Select the User Task and in the "General" tab of the "User Task Properties" on the right hand side, specify the value "Approval Decision".
 Then select the Service Task and make a similar change, changing the current value of "ServiceTask1" to "Retrieve Product Info".
 Don't forget to save.

 Now it's time to specify the settings.

-:point_right: In the "Details" tab of the "User Task Properties", specify the following values:
+:point_right: In the "Details" tab of the "User Task Properties", specify the following values, not forgetting to save:

 | Property     | Value          |
 | ------------ | -------------- |